-The National Minimum Wage is the minimum pay per hour almost all workers are entitled to.
-The National Living Wage is higher than the National Minimum Wage - workers get it if they’re over 25.
+The National Minimum Wage is the minimum pay rate per hour almost all workers are entitled to.
+The National Living Wage is higher than the National Minimum Wage - workers are eligible for it if they are over 25.

 It doesn’t matter how small an employer is, they still have to pay the correct minimum wage.

 Both the 'National Minimum Wage' and 'National Living Wage' rates are set to increase for payments made on or after the 6th April 2018 so it's vital you check, in advance that you will be meeting your legislative requirement as an employer to pay your employees correctly.

 The minimum wage you must pay to your employees is based on their age band and also if they are an apprentice.

 Your employee needs to be at school leaving age and this depends on your geographical location as England, Scotland, Wales and Northern Ireland have different rulings in relation to the official date someone can leave school.
 Detailed information in relation to the school leaving age can be found on the HRMC website link attached here.

 |Tax year starting||Apprentice*||Under 18||18 to 20||21 to 24||25 and over|

 |06 April 2017||£3.50||£4.05||£5.60||£7.05||£7.50|